johnroper100/Tonalite/docs/supported_software.md

 ## Fixture Profile Creation

-Tonalite allows you to use fixture profiles created by the ETC ColorSource Fixture Editor. the files may be in either `JSON` or `JLIB` formats.
+Tonalite allows you to use fixture profiles created by the ETC ColorSource Fixture Editor.
+The files may be in either `JSON` or `JLIB` formats.